What Are the Five Eyes, Nine Eyes & 14-Eyes Countries

 sam chapman headshot

 The Five Eyes alliance is an agreement between the U.S., U.K., Canada, Australia and New Zealand to share intelligence.
 Member states can use the agreement (and the larger Nine Eyes and 14 Eyes groups) as cover to spy on their own citizens.
-A VPN can help you protect yourself –you can try my favorite, ExpressVPN, for free with a 30-day money-back guarantee.
+A VPN can help you protect yourself –you can try my favorite, NordVPN, for free with a 30-day money-back guarantee.

 Five Eyes sounds like an organization run by supervillains, and that’s partly James Bond’s fault.
 Those who have seen the 007 film Spectre might remember the villain’s plot revolved around hijacking an intelligence agreement known as Nine Eyes.
 That agreement — along with its counterparts Five Eyes and 14 Eyes — is 100% real.